Fujifilm X-T1 vs Panasonic GH1

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the GH1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the GH1 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the GH1 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the X-T1 was followed by the Fujifilm X-T2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T1 and GH1 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Panasonic GH1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T1 and the Panasonic GH1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.